![]() |

 f) Plant piping shall contain shutoff valves located as close as practical to the pump connections.

-g) Compressors used for transferring or refrigerating ammonia shall be recommended for ammonia service by the manufacturer or documented for such service by the owner/operator using recognized and generally accepted good engineering methods.
+g) Compressors used for transferring or refrigerating ammonia shall be recommended for ammonia service by the manufacturer or documented for that service by the owner/operator using recognized and generally accepted good engineering methods.

 1) Compressors, except those used for refrigeration, shall be designed for at least 250 psig working pressure.
 Crank cases of compressors not designed to withstand system pressure shall be protected with a suitable pressure relief valve.